Rosanio/java_best-resturant/README.md

 ## Legal

-Copyright (c) 2015 Author names go here
+Copyright (c) 2016 Matt Rosanio and Anna Becker

 This software is licensed under the MIT license.